luzpm1102/react-code-challenge/README.md

 2. Once you hit the first dummy, you can only hit dummies that are to the right of it, not to its left.
 3. The subtraction of the number of the first dummy minus the second must not be negative.

 As punishment they must change the Bills sheets according to the subtraction between the number of hits of the first dummy minus the second.
 So you must concentrate on making sure that the subtraction is always the smallest possible.
+(You wouldn't like to change Mr. Bills' sheets many times, would you?)

 >
 > To make sure your code works, we have added some test cases.